This Day In Music: August 31

 August 31, 1945 ~ Singer, guitarist, songwriter Bob Welch born in Los Angeles, California, USA ~ Member of Fleetwood Mac from 1971 through 1974, appearing on the albums Future Games, Bare Trees, The Penguin and Mystery To Me, and on Heroes Are Hard To Find.
 Helped steer Fleetwood Mac away from the blues, more towards general pop, rock sound.
 As a solo artist best known for a number of hits during the late-1970s including Hot Love Cold World, Ebony Eyes, Precious Love and Sentimental Lady.
 Has also worked with the Seven Souls, Head West and Paris ~ Welch passed away in 2012

 August 31, 1945 ~ Violinist, conductor Itzhak Perlman born in Tel Aviv, British Mandate of Palestine ~ Internationally renowned.
 Has played at the White House honoring Queen Elizabeth II and at the Presidential Inauguration of Barack Obama.
-Conducted the Detroit Symphony Orchestra, the Philadelphia Orchestra, the Westchester Philharmonic, and others
+Conducted the Detroit Symphony Orchestra, the Philadelphia Orchestra, and the Westchester Philharmonic

 August 31, 1942 ~ Jazz drummer, composer Bengt Berger born in Stockholm, Sweden ~ Studied Indian music since the 1960s and besides regular drums and percussion also plays a variety of Indian instruments including tabla and mridangam.
 Has recorded about a dozen albums as a leader and is an in-demand sideman for artists such as Don Cherry, Rena Rama, Bernt Rosengren, Dag Vag, Lennart Åberg, Eagle Eye Cherry (Desireless), and Mecki Mark Men

 August 31, 1940 ~ Bassist Wilton Felder born in Houston, Texas, USA ~ Founding member of the Jazz Crusaders, later renamed to the Crusaders.
 Also worked a house bassist for Motown, appearing on records by Grant Green, the Jackson 5 (I Want You Back), and Marvin Gaye.
-Sessioned for seventies pop-rock artist such as Seals & Crofts, John Cale, Steely Dan, Billy Joel, Randy Newman, Joan Baez, Joni Mitchell, Michael Franks, and others ~ Felder passed away in 2015
+Sessioned for seventies pop-rock artist such as Seals & Crofts, John Cale, Steely Dan, Billy Joel, Randy Newman, Joan Baez, Joni Mitchell, and Michael Franks ~ Felder passed away in 2015

-August 31, 1939 ~ Bossa nova, samba, choro, Latin jazz pianist, arranger, composer Francis Hime, full name Francis Victor Walter Hime, born in Rio de Janeiro, Brazil ~ Perhaps best known for writing the jazz standard Minha (All Mine), recorded by Bill Evans, Tony Bennett, Eliane Elias, and others
+August 31, 1939 ~ Bossa nova, samba, choro, Latin jazz pianist, arranger, composer Francis Hime, full name Francis Victor Walter Hime, born in Rio de Janeiro, Brazil ~ Perhaps best known for writing the jazz standard Minha (All Mine), recorded by Bill Evans, Tony Bennett, and Eliane Elias

 August 31, 1939 ~ Rock & roll, rockabilly drummer Jerry Allison, full name Jerry Ivan Allison, born in Hillsboro, Texas, USA ~ Best known for backing Buddy Holly as a member of the Crickets.
 Credited as a co-writer on the hits That'll Be The Day and Peggy Sue.
 The latter was originally titled Cindy Lou but renamed to charm Allison's girlfriend, and future wife, Peggy Sue ~ Allison passed away in 2022